 Rename units or items.
-Usage: :-help: print this help message :-if a first name is desired press f, leave blank to clear current first name :-if viewing an artifact you can rename it :-if viewing a unit you can rename them open-legends points position
+Usage: :-help: print this help message :-if a first name is desired press f, leave blank to clear current first name :-if viewing an artifact you can rename it :-if viewing a unit you can rename them

 Open a legends screen when in fortress mode.
+Requires a world loaded in fortress or adventure mode.
 Compatible with exportlegends.